-Additional exploration and evaluation on the Orion South Kimberlite is being carried out during 2015.
-The proposed LDD program is the first step in a process designed to improve the Mineral Resource estimate on the Orion South Kimberlite.
 In addition, the Company is proceeding with the environmental assessment process and is continuing to seek opportunities for development capital through participation in the Project by a third party or a syndicate of investors.

-As of March 26, 2015, the Company had approximately \$5.9 million in cash and cash equivalents and short-term investments (excluding \$1.1 million in restricted cash).
-A portion of the Company's cash and cash equivalents and short-term investments will be used to complete the recently announced LDD program as well as advance certain aspects of the project, including the environmental assessment process, as well as general corporate matters.
-The Company continues to evaluate opportunities for development capital.
+As of March 23, 2016, the Company had approximately \$3.1 million in cash and cash equivalents and short-term investments (excluding \$1.0 million in restricted cash).
+A portion of the Company's cash and cash equivalents and short-term investments will be used to complete the recently announced core drilling programs as well as advance certain aspects of the Project, including the environmental assessment process, as well as for general corporate matters.